manticoresoftware/manticoresearch-php/docs/indices.md

 Alter
 ====
-Alter perform changes on indexes.
-Currently supported only add/drop columns.
+Alter performs changes on indexes.
+Currently, only adding/dropping columns are supported.
-Note that `text` type cannot be used in this call.
+Note that the `text` type cannot be used in this call.

-Expects `index` name.
+Expects the `index` name.

-`body` parameters:
+The `body` parameters:

-* `operation` -  mandatory, possible values: add,drop
+* `operation` - mandatory, possible values: add, drop
-* `column` -  for add,drop operations the column is an array of
+* `column` - for add, drop operations, the column is an array of
     * `name` - column name
     * `type` - data type